The Best Anime Streaming Sites for 2023: Free & Paid

 The first time you open up the main page of My Anime List, it can be overwhelming.

 There is a scrolling view of summer anime, the manga store, and the latest episodes.
-Top airing anime are listed on the right, and adds, all moving, are scattered around the page.
+Top airing anime are listed on the right, and all moving ads are scattered around the page.

 However, unlike some of the pages, you have the option to hide ads.